Project-DA-FANH/2024-08-19-CSU-online/index.md

 <p id="registration">
     <strong>REGISTRATION</strong>
     This is a free workshop.
-Register to get access to lesson materials and zoom link here: [Form](https://forms.gle/xpQvZ8eSGgKLppbx7)
+Register to get access to lesson materials and zoom link here: <a href="https://forms.gle/xpQvZ8eSGgKLppbx7">Form</a>
 </p>